Apparently, 80% of people who come across your post will read the full headline, but only 20% will go on to read the article.

 1. Don’t make it too long

-Let me be clear: I’m not here to obsess over the
+Let me be clear: I’m not here to obsess over the amount of characters Google currently favours in a title.

 My heart lies with people-focused content, and that means crafting headlines that are designed for humans, not bots.